-California’s iconic pizza franchise for over 50 years, ‘The Last Honest Pizza,’ is expanding on West Coast, overseas
+California’s iconic pizza franchise for nearly 60 years, ‘The Last Honest Pizza,’ is expanding on West Coast, overseas

 “When you see generation after generation of Little League pictures on the wall and a dad showing those to his son and saying, ‘This is where I came when I was your age,’ that is the level of legacy that you cannot find at another restaurant,” says Round Table Pizza CEO Rob McCourt.

 That’s why we’re known as “The Last Honest Pizza,” and we’re proud to hold true to the brand standards that launched our popularity in the first place while still innovating as a company.
 Among the national chains, only Round Table Pizza rolls the dough fresh in our restaurants every day and tops its pizzas with a three-cheese blend of whole milk mozzarella, smoked provolone and aged cheddar.
 It’s a family favorite, both for our great tasting pizza and our welcoming family atmosphere, and we’ve grown into the premiere West Coast pizza with restaurants in California, Nevada, Oregon, Washington, Arizona, Alaska and Hawaii.

 “The brand pillars on the consumer side are pretty straightforward: We start around the product,” McCourt says.
 “We roll our dough fresh every day in every restaurant.
 From there we pick the highest quality ingredients.
 It takes a lot of effort to put out our product.
 When you have a great product at a premium price, you need to have a great restaurant.